The rear view of a tube Vox Cambridge Reverb V-3

 Two minor changes differentiate the V1031 and V1032 Cambridge Reverb models.
 The V1032 had an "E Tuner" switch on the lower control panel and there was a slightly different germanium output transistor used in the V1032.

 An amp head and 2x10" speaker cabinet piggy back version of the Cambridge Reverb V1032 was additionally offered as the "Berkeley III."
+The Berkeley III featured an upgraded 35 watt RMS power amplifier section.

 The 1966 US Vox price list indicated that the retail price for the Cambridge Reverb V1032 with the accessory three button foot switch, cover, and chrome stand was $240.00.
 Adjusting the 1966 retail price of the Cambridge Reverb V1032 for inflation to the 2010 value of the dollar this amp would cost $1525.00 today.